jest-community/vscode-jest/setup-wizard.md

 The wizard will examine the `launch.json` for existing config.
 If found, users can choose to use it as it is, replace (rename the old one and generate a new one) or manually editing it; if not found, wizard will try to [generate](#note-2) a new one.

-The debug config is saved in `launch.json` in workspace folder and shown at the end of the setup for review/adjustment.
-If you choose "replace" the existing config, the old configure will be renamed to `vscode-jest-tests-xxxxx` for reference purpose only, which can be safely deleted if you don't need it.
+The debug config is saved in `launch.json` in workspace folder and shown at the end of the setup for review or adjustment.
+If the user chooses to "replace" the existing config, the old configure will be renamed to `vscode-jest-tests-xxxxx` for reference purpose only, which can be safely deleted if not needed.

-The generated config probably work fine for most projects, but could require further adjustment for some other projects including but not limited to
+The generated config probably work fine for most projects, but could require further adjustment for projects including but not limited to the following:
 - projects use different jest config between debug and regular test run
 - projects with [platform specific properties](#note-3).